MKLab-ITI/pygrank/documentation/measures.md

 between sensitive-attributed nodes and the rest the rest.
 Values near 1 indicate full fairness (statistical parity), whereas lower values indicate disparate impact.
 Known scores correspond to the binary sensitive attribute checking whether nodes are sensitive.
 Usually, pRule > 80% is considered fair.
-Initializes the supervised measure with desired graph signal outcomes.
+The constructor initializes the supervised measure with desired graph signal outcomes.

 Args:
  * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Unsupervised</kbd> Conductance